 Racial and ethnic minority patients with cancer have a harder time controlling their pain than do their white counterparts.
 With this in mind, Richard Kravitz, vice chair of the Department of General Medicine at UC Davis, conducted a study that determined that patients who received coaching to manage their pain and improve communication with their caregivers about pain control, reported far better pain control.

 Minorities under-represented in clinical trials

 Minorities make up an increasing percentage of the U.S. population, yet Asians, Hispanics and African-Americans continue to be under-represented in cancer clinical trials.
-A new research program entitled EMPaCT (Enabling Minority Participation in Clinical Trials) unites disparities experts from five NCI-designated cancer centers around the country, including UC Davis Comprehensive Cancer Center, to find models to increase minority recruitment into trials.
+A new research program entitled EMPaCT (Enabling Minority Participation in Clinical Trials) unites disparities experts from five NCI-designated cancer centers around the country, including UC Davis Comprehensive Cancer Center, to find strategies to increase minority recruitment into trials.
 The hope is that enrollment of more minorities will result in more targeted therapies for cancer patients.

-African Americans less likely to undergo invasive surgical procedures for cancer detection and treatment
+African-Americans less likely to undergo invasive surgical procedures for cancer detection and treatment

 African-Americans are less likely to undergo certain surgical procedures to determine the stage of their cancer or to have surgical treatment once staging is established.
 For this reason, African-Americans generally have lower lung cancer survival rates than white patients.
 What is not known is whether these same disparities exist with the use of newer, non-invasive approaches to determine disease stage.
 UC Davis researchers are working with statewide cancer surveillance data to find out the proportion of invasive and non-invasive procedures (PET scans) being done in different groups and if non-white patients are receiving PET scans at the same rate as white patients.